awsdocs/aws-batch-user-guide/doc_source/getting-started-eks.md

    clusterrolebinding.rbac.authorization.k8s.io/aws-batch-cluster-role-binding created
    ```

    Create namespace\-scoped Kubernetes role for AWS Batch to manage and lifecycle pods and bind it\.
-This needs to be done once for each unique namespace\.
+You must do this once for each unique namespace\.

    ```
    $ namespace=my-aws-batch-namespace